openvinotoolkit/openvino/docs/dev/build_windows.md

 ## How to build

 > **NOTE**: By default, the build enables the OpenVINO Runtime GPU plugin to infer models on your Intel® Processor Graphics.
-This requires you to download and install the Intel® Graphics Driver for Windows [driver package](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html) before running the build.
+This requires you to download and install the [Intel® Graphics Driver for Windows](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html) before running the build.
 If you don't want to use the GPU plugin, use the `-DENABLE_INTEL_GPU=OFF` CMake build option and skip the installation of the Intel® Graphics Driver.

 1. Clone submodules:
     ```sh